-Through its ‘Campaign for Divestment’, the company lobbies the insurance industry to urgently divest from the fossil fuel industries that harm the planet and the people living on it.
+Through its ‘Campaign for Divestment’, the company lobbies the insurance industry to urgently divest from the fossil fuel activities that harm the planet and the people living on it.

 For those who value good customer service, Naturesave handles all of its claims in-house and doesn’t use call centres.
 The company, which is a carbon neutral business, will also plant a tree for every new policy issued.